Coire Weathers, MD

 Dr. Weathers was born and raised in Boise, Idaho.
-He grew up in the north end, attended Boise High, and went to Boise State games with his dad.
-Throughout high school and college Dr. Weathers actively volunteered with Big Brothers Big Sisters, Boo at the Zoo, and took every opportunity he could to help those in need.
-Dr. Weathers attended The College of Idaho In Caldwell, Idaho before being admitted to the University of Maryland School of Medicine.
+He attended The College of Idaho In Caldwell, Idaho before being admitted to the University of Maryland School of Medicine.
 During his residency he served as the Chief Resident at Sheppard Pratt Hospital.
-As a Boise native, Dr. Weathers always knew he wanted to return to help the community that helped raise him.
+As a Boise native, Dr. Weathers knew he wanted to return to help the community that raised him.
 It was always Dr. Weathers’ dream to open his own clinic, one named specifically after a place near and dear to his family.
 Lost River Wellness is the outcome of that dream.

 After beginning school for counseling, Shawn discovered her love for helping individuals with mental health disorders and addictions, and has continued to help those in need ever since.
 Shawn holds a degree in Management and Organizational Leadership from George Fox University in Newberg, Oregon as well as a Masters of Education in Counseling from Northwest Nazarene University.
 Shawn is a Licensed Clinical Professional Counselor who truly loves what she does.